-- 1) Articulate the knowledge base and show fluency with the ideas and techniques of the major fields of physics (classical mechanics, electromagnetism, statistical physics and quantum theory). - 2) Translate physical problems into mathematical problems, solve these using appropriate mathematics and extract physically meaningful statements from the solutions.
+- 1. Articulate the knowledge base and show fluency with the ideas and techniques of the major fields of physics (quantum theory). - 2.
+Translate physical problems into mathematical problems, solve these using appropriate mathematics and extract physically meaningful statements from the solutions.